-Particular attention will be given to public infrastructure financing initiatives, including projects pertaining to the preparation for the Pan-American Games that will be hosted by Toronto in 2015.
-OFA staff will continue to assist the Ministry of Health and Long-Term Care with implementation of the hospital working funds initiative that was announced in the Province's 2011 Budget.
+Particular attention will be given to public infrastructure financing initiatives, including the preparation for the Pan-American Games that will be hosted by Toronto in 2015.
+OFA staff will continue to assist the Ministry of Health and Long-Term Care with implementation of the hospital working funds initiative.
 The OFA will also provide advice on measures to support government initiatives and to facilitate cost-effective borrowing by public sector organizations.

 Financial analysis and advice will be provided to the Minister of Finance on the electricity sector and the impact of related policy initiatives on the Province's finances (including those of OEFC) and the economy.
-The OFA will also continue to provide analysis and advice on driving efficiencies in Ontario's electricity sector.
-In addition, ongoing support will be provided for the implementation of ONFA and the OCEB.
-As required, the OFA will advise on electricity supply initiatives, including facilitating potential financing to OPG for new supply initiatives.
+In addition, ongoing support will be provided for the implementation of ONFA, the Minister of Finance's determination of the residual stranded debt managed by OEFC, OCEB and the IEI.

-The OFA will continue to provide analysis and advice to the Minister of Finance on applications for the Aboriginal Loan Guarantee Program.
+As required, the OFA will advise on electricity supply and demand initiatives, including facilitating potential financing to OPG for supply initiatives.

-The OFA will continue to provide analysis and advice to the Strategic Jobs and Investment Fund, with the CEO on the ADM Review Committee, and the Ontario Capital Growth Corporation, where the CEO is a Board Member and Chair of the Audit Committee.
+The OFA will continue to provide analysis and advice to the Minister of Finance on applications to the Aboriginal Loan Guarantee Program.

-The OFA will also continue to provide analysis and advice on managing the Province's assets, including transforming ServiceOntario and the Ontario Northland Transportation Corporation.
+The OFA will continue to provide analysis and advice to the Strategic Jobs and Investment Fund and, as required, other proposed business supports.
+In addition, the OFA will continue to provide analysis and advice on transforming ServiceOntario and the Ontario Northland Transportation Commission.